fistodul/nekretnine/README.md

 ## Install the app

-At this point you have the option to use Docker or to manually install the app
+At this point you have the option to use containers or to manually install the app

 <details>
   <summary>CDK for Kubernetes</summary>

-  cdk8 can be installed with `npm install -g cdk8s-cli`
+  cdk8 can be installed with `npm install -g cdk8s-cli typescript`

   Running `npm run build` will create a dist/nekretnine.k8s.yaml file which can be deployed with `kubectl apply -f dist/`

   The deployed cluster will be similar to to the one created by Docker compose in the Docker instructions